AmanMander123/probabilitydistributionspackage/README.md

 # Files
 The main classes are inside the distributions folder.
-- Generaldistributions.py is hte base class
+- Generaldistributions.py is the base class
-- Gaussiandistribution.py and BinomialDistribution.py are the subclasses on Generaldistribution.py
+- Gaussiandistribution.py and BinomialDistribution.py are the subclasses of Generaldistribution.py
 - numbers.txt and numbers_binomial.py are the sample data files
 - tests.py contains unittests for the package